pennyl67/openminted-guidelines/sharing-uima-and-gate-components.md

 #### **Step 1 - Preparing and packaging**

-* Please, put together in a single folder \(in the form that is required from the used technologies/frameworks\)
+* Please, put together in a single folder \(in the form that is required by the used technologies/frameworks\)
   * all files that implement the component \(e.g. Java classes, etc.\)
   * licence text\(s\), preferably in a text file entitled "LICENCE.TXT" in order to be unambiguously recognised; in the case of multiple licences, they should be all aggregated in the same file
   * a "readme" notice, that describes the contents of the folder as well as any important notice for the compilation and execution of the component
-  * all descriptors \(UIMA/uimaFIT, GATE CREOLE, OMTD-SHARE etc.\) available for the component according to the implementation framework; OMTD-SHARE descriptors must be identified with the filename extension ".omtds.xml"[^1]
+  * all descriptors \(UIMA/uimaFIT, GATE CREOLE, OMTD-SHARE etc.\) available for the component according to the implementation framework[^1]
   * a "DESCRIPTORS.TXT" file in the folder META-INF/eu.openminted.share with a list of the descriptors
   * a Maven POM XML file.
 * Pack them as a JAR using the respective Maven plugin.
 * Upload them to the Maven repository according to the [Maven guidelines](http://maven.apache.org/guides/mini/guide-central-repository-upload.html).

+{% blurb style='tip'%}
+Please, make sure that you add the following elements in the POM: _name_, _description_, _version_, _organization URL_ (for developers) and _license name_.
+These are needed for creating a valid OMTD-SHARE metadata record.
+{% endblurb %}

 #### **Step 2 - Adding in the OpenMinTeD platform**